azlux/log2ram/README.md

 ## Customization

 #### Variables
-In the file `/etc/log2ram.conf`, there are five variables:
+In the file `/etc/log2ram.conf`, there are nine variables:

-- `SIZE`: defines the size the log folder will reserve into the RAM (default is 40M).
+- `SIZE`: defines the size the log folder will reserve into the RAM (default is `128M`).
 - `USE_RSYNC`: (commented out by default = `true`) use `cp` instead of `rsync` (if set to `false`).
-- `MAIL`: disables the error system mail if there is not enough place on RAM (if set to `false`).
+- `NOTIFICATION`: disables the notification system mail if there is not enough place in RAM (if set to `false`).
+- `NOTIFICATION_COMMAND`: Specify the command for sending error notifications (By default, it uses the `mail` command).
 - `PATH_DISK`: activate log2ram for other path than default one.
 Paths should be separated with a `;`.
+- `JOURNALD_AWARE`: enable log rotation for journald logs before syncing. (default is `true`).
+Check the comment in the config file or the [Troubleshooting](#Troubleshooting) section below for journald SystemMaxUse recommendations.
 - `ZL2R`: enable zram compatibility (`false` by default).
-Check the comment on the config file.
-See https://github.com/StuartIanNaylor/zram-swap-config to configure a zram space on your raspberry before enable this option.
+Check the comment in the config file.
+See https://github.com/StuartIanNaylor/zram-swap-config to configure a zram space on your raspberry before enabling this option.
+- `COMP_ALG`: choose a compression algorithm from those listed in /proc/crypto. (default is `lz4`).
+See [Compressor](#Compressor) section below for options.
+- `LOG_DISK_SIZE`: specifies the uncompressed zram disk size

 #### Refresh time